Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Bruges

-- The train station is about 2 kms from the historic town centre and adjoins the bus station.
+Getting to the Historic Centre of Bruges: The train station is about 2 km from the historic town centre and adjoins the bus station.
 Local buses can take you from the train station to the Markt.
 We took a cab and didn’t have any issues.

-- Avoid eating at Grote Markt and Burg square.
+Where to Eat: Avoid eating at Grote Markt and Burg Square.
 Prices are high and the food is mediocre.
 You will find far better food and prices down the small streets leading away from the Markt.